 Michael Stosic -

-Contemporary Christian singer/songwriter and recording artist, Michael Stosic began his recording career in 1982 with his blue-eyed soul, rock/pop self-titled album.
+Singer-songwriter and recording artist, Michael Stosic began his recording career in 1982 with his blue-eyed soul, rock/pop self-titled album.
 This very obscure album was recognized years later as an AOR masterpiece and Michael was signed by P-Vine Records of Japan in July of 2020 to reissue this album world-wide.

 A miracle reprint.
 The refreshing breeze of the west coast comfortably tickles your ears.